onur-CK/BookLand/DEPLOYMENT.md

 1. Create a new repository in GitHub and clone it locally following [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
     * ***Note*** - If you are cloning my project, you can skip all pip installs below and just run the following command in the terminal to install all the required libraries/packages at once:
        * ```pip install -r requirements.txt```
-    * ***IMPORTANT*** - If developing locally on your device, ensure you set up/activate the virtual environment ([see below](#setting-up-the-workspace-to-be-done-locally-via-the-console-of-your-chosen-editor)) before installing/generating the requirements.txt file; failure to do this will pollute your machine and put other projects at risk
+    * ***IMPORTANT*** - If developing locally on your device, ensure you set up/activate the virtual environmen  before installing/generating the requirements.txt file; failure to do this will pollute your machine and put other projects at risk

-### **Setting up the Workspace** (To be done locally via the console of your chosen editor)
+### **Setting up the Workspace**

 1. Create a virtual environment on your machine (Can be skipped if using gitpod):
     * ```python -m venv venv```